 - Corporate profits may be taxed twice if the corporation issues dividends – once as income to the corporation and once as a dividend to the owners (shareholders).

 - Must hold annual meetings, keep minutes of meetings, and file reports of activities.

 - Is dissolved by a vote of the shareholders, by court order, or administratively dissolved for failure to return the annual report to the Secretary of State’s office.
 (See the Glossary for an explanation.)
 Corporations must keep their address current with the Secretary of State’s office or risk being administratively dissolved when their annual report form is returned by the Post Office, which cannot forward report forms.
 (See “Changing Registered Information.”)
-If a corporation is administratively dissolved, the process to become reinstated can be time-consuming and may be expensive.
+If a corporation is administratively dissolved, the process to become reinstated can be time-consuming, may be expensive.
 The business will lose liability protection and owners will be personally liable for the actions of the business until the situation is resolved.

 Registering a Foreign Corporation: Corporations registered in another state and wishing to conduct business in Idaho can register as a foreign corporation by filing a Foreign Registration Statement.

 Unemployment Tax Payments: If the corporation owner/owners are also shareholders and actively work in the business, they must report a fair market wage before taking distributions or dividends that are not taxable as wages.
 Many new business owners do not realize that they, themselves, are considered employees if they work in the business.
 All corporations whose owner/officers provide services must open an unemployment insurance tax account with Idaho Department of Labor and either report wages or opt out as a corporate officer.
 For details, contact your nearest IDOL office.

 Offers the protection of a corporation with the flexibility of a partnership.